Will you get what you need with an AI-generated leadership resume?

 The verdict?

-Use AI tools to help stimulate thought for your resume only if you’re already familiar with your career successes, have a typical career trajectory, or you’re ready to fine-tune the results.
+In summary, cautiously use AI for resume help only if you’re already familiar with your career successes, have a non-executive career goal, or you’re comfortable fine-tuning the results.

 It’s important to ensure your resume is powerful enough to support your ascent to the top.